polarfire-soc/hart-software-services/README.md

     $ sudo apt install python3-tk

 For building on Linux from the command line you must configure the path appropriately.
-For example:
+For example, if using SoftConsole v2021.3, use the following:

     $ export PATH=$PATH:$HOME/Microchip/SoftConsole-v2021.3/python/bin:$HOME/Microchip/SoftConsole-v2021.3/riscv-unknown-elf-gcc/bin

+If using a different version of SoftConsole, change the `v2021.3` substring in the line above to correctly match your system.

 You can enter an interactive Kconfiglib configuration selection by running `make BOARD=mpfs-icicle-kit-es config`.
 This will generate a `.config` file (which is used to configure the Make build system) and a `config.h` header file (which is used to configure the source code):